Pulaski County Nursing Home Abuse Lawyers

 - Document evidence: Keep detailed records of injuries, changes in behavior, and communications with the facility.

-- Seek legal counsel: Call Lowe Dreesen Miller to discuss the matter with one of our attorneys experienced in elder abuse cases to understand your rights and options.
+- Seek legal counsel: Call Lowe Dreesen Miller to discuss the matter with our nursing home negligence lawyer in Pulaski County to understand your rights and options.

-- Comprehensive investigations: Gathering evidence to build a strong case.
+- Comprehensive investigations: Gathering medical records, facility policies, witness statements, and other evidence to build a strong case.

-- Legal representation: Advocating for victims and their families in negotiations and court proceedings.
+- Legal representation: Advocating for victims and their families in negotiations and court proceedings, including cases filed in the Pulaski County Circuit Court.

 - Pursuit of compensation: Seeking damages for medical expenses, pain and suffering, and other related costs.